SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 ### Transport Layer Security (TLS)

-All server-side TLS configurations integrated into the infrastructure as covered by this standard MUST adhere to the folllowing rules:
+- All server-side TLS configurations integrated into the infrastructure as covered by this standard MUST adhere to the ["Intermediate" Mozilla TLS configuration](https://wiki.mozilla.org/Security/Server_Side_TLS#Intermediate_compatibility_.28recommended.29).

-- The following deprecated TLS versions MUST NOT be used:
-  - v1.0
-  - v1.1
-- The following cipher suites MUST NOT be used:
-  - any RC4 cipher suite
-  - any DES cipher suite
-  - any cipher suite involving MD5 hash algorithms
-  - any cipher suite with less than 128-bit encryption
-- Cipher suites utilizing CBC mode SHOULD NOT be used
-- Cipher suites with Perfect Forward Secrecy (using ephemeral keys with the 'E' suffix, e.g. DHE, ECDHE) SHOULD be used instead of their static key counterpart (e.g. DH, ECDH)

 ### API Interfaces